Hearthwell/cMLP/readme.md

 ## If Interested In More Complex Neural Networks Check Out: https://github.com/hearthwell/adci

-## Define Network Architecture And Run Inference And Training (In Development)
+## Define Network Architecture And Run Inference And Training

 ### Quick Start (Still In Development)
 ```